 In recent years, our southern states have experienced a surge of immigrants crossing the border illegally – mostly children – that threaten to overwhelm local services and resources.
 We must address the heart of the crisis, which is that immigrants are making a dangerous journey, risking their lives because of a mistaken belief they will be allowed to stay and ultimately be granted citizenship.
 The most compassionate, humane solution we can adopt ensures immigrants are returned quickly and safely to their families.

 In addition, I am also a proud cosponsor of H.R.
-3314, the Resettlement Accountability National Security Act.
-This legislation, introduced by Rep. Brian Babin (TX), places a moratorium on all refugee resettlement programs until the Government Accounting Office (GAO) has the opportunity to complete a thorough study on the costs of these programs to federal, state, and local governments.
+80, the Resettlement Accountability National Security Act.
+This legislation, introduced by Rep. Brian Babin (R-TX), places a moratorium on all refugee resettlement programs until the Government Accounting Office (GAO) has the opportunity to complete a thorough study on the national security impact and costs of these programs to federal, state, and local governments.
 This legislation would offer us the time to review the national security risks of these programs and ensure American safety at home.

-On July 23, 2015, I was proud to support H.R.
-3009, the Enforce the Law for Sanctuary Cities Act.
-This bill, introduced by Rep. Duncan Hunter (R-CA), cuts off specific federal law enforcement grants for jurisdictions that have policies in place that prohibit or restrict communication with the Department of Homeland Security regarding an individual’s citizenship or immigration status.
+I am a cosponsor of H.R.
+400, the Stop Dangerous Sanctuary Cities Act.
+This bill, introduced by Rep. Diane Black (R-TN), cuts off federal development funding grants for jurisdictions that have policies in place that prohibit or restrict communication with the Department of Homeland Security regarding an individual’s citizenship or immigration status.
 While we can and need to do more to address this refusal to enforce the law, this bill was an important first step to end sanctuary cities and send a clear message that immigration reform must begin with a commitment to the rule of law.
 If we are willing to allow cities to decide for themselves whether they will abide by our immigration laws, how can anyone trust that laws meant to secure our borders will be effectively enforced?